edufschmidt/edufschmidt.github.io/content/home.md

 ---
 title: Hi there!
 subtitle: "I am a PhD student at the Automation and Robotics Research Group (ARG) of the University of Luxembourg.
-My research interest lies in novel environment representations for mobile robotics.
+My research interest lies in novel environment representations for mobile robotics."

 social:
     email: mailto:eduardo.schmidt@uni.lu